ArgentinaG/Eat-Da-Burger-/README.md

      * **burger_name**: a string.
      * **devoured**: a boolean.

-3. Still in the `db` folder, create a `seeds.sql` file.
-In this file, write insert queries to populate the `burgers` table with at least three entries.
+    seeds.sql - detailing insert queries that populate the 'burgers' table with 6 entries

 4. Run the `schema.sql` and `seeds.sql` files into the mysql server from the command line